Regulations 2026-2027

 Admission requirements

-• The course is open to musicians of any nationality who are no more than 28 years of age.
+- The course is open to musicians of any nationality born form 1998 onwards.

 Exceptions to these requirements may be permitted only in exceptional cases, in the event of special, recognized artistic qualities and subject to the evaluation and approval of both the teacher and the Academic Board.